infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

  * `dir` - `1 | -1` - the direction of the sorting
  * `field`? - `keyof DATA_TYPE` - the field to sort
  * `id`? - `string` - if you don't sort by a field, you can specify an id of the column this sorting is bound to.
-Note that columns have a <PropLink name="columns.valueGetter">valueGetter</PropLink>, which will be used when doing local sorting and the column is not found to an exact field.
+Note that columns have a <PropLink name="columns.valueGetter">valueGetter</PropLink>, which will be used when doing local sorting and the column is not bound to an exact field.
  * `type` - the sort type - one of the keys in <DataSourcePropLink name="sortTypes"/> - eg `"string"`, `"number"` - will be used for local sorting, to provide the proper comparison function.

 When you want to use multiple sorting, but have no default sort order/information, use `[]` (the empty array) to denote multiple sorting should be enabled.